Nox-Erebos/UnityGameDevelopmentClub/schedule.md

 *Due Sat Sep 2*

 * Create a documentation of your first assignment on Github
+  - What do you want to get out of this club?
+  - What are your hobbies?
 * Download from this [link](https://learn.unity.com/tutorial/project-files-prepare-for-the-unity-certified-associate-game-developer-exam-98049840928345928305983#).
 Name of the file : IntroTo3D-Assets.zip